fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

 around SDK integration can be found in
 [Manually setting feature control points using JavaScript SDK](/integrations/sdk/javascript/manual.md)

-Below code provide a general idea of control point creation and setting labels.
+The below code provides a general idea of control point creation and setting labels.

 ```typescript
 const charCount =